Begin to Hope: Single success

 In 2006, Regina Spektor's first single, "Fidelity", premiered on VH1.
 Soon after, VH1 included her among "You Oughta Know: Artists on the Rise".

 Spektor performed "Fidelity" on Late Night with Conan O'Brien in July 2006 and on ABC's Good Morning America in April 2007.
 She also performed "On The Radio" on Jimmy Kimmel Live! in November 2006.
 She performed the song again on Late Show with David Letterman in April 2007, and on the Australian Rove McManus show in 2007.

 "Better" was released to US radio in late July 2007.

 Even though it was not released as a single, "Hotel Song" has reached No. 11 in the Irish music download charts and No. 16 in the Irish Top 50 Singles Chart as of May 2007.

-"Samson" is a new recording of a song originally released on 2002's Songs.
+"Samson" is a re-recording of a song that was originally released on her second album Songs in 2002.
 Gwen Stefani used the song for her Season 9 battle between Korin Bukowski and Chase Kerby on The Voice.

 "Après Moi" was covered by Peter Gabriel on his 2010 album Scratch My Back.